Methodology

 Classification

 What "HIGH priority" means: The document contains information that maps directly to a public company ticker, infrastructure asset, or fiscal health indicator.
-Examples: a check register payment to a Grainger subsidiary, a tower lease renewal on a planning board agenda, a budget amendment showing a revenue shortfall.
+Examples: a check register payment to a publicly-traded contractor, a tower lease renewal on a planning board agenda, a budget amendment showing a revenue shortfall.

 What the classifier does not do: It does not make investment recommendations, predict price movements, or assign sentiment.
 It structures facts from public documents and resolves entities.
 The signal is the structured data itself.